Educational Technology (EdTech)

 Featured Resources and Partnerships

-DESE EdTech Leader Network
+Department of Elementary and Secondary Education DESE Educational Technology EdTech Leader Network

 Additional Support

-• TEC Student Data Privacy Alliance
+• The Education Cooperative (TEC) Student Data Privacy Alliance

 • "The TEC Student Data Privacy Alliance has developed a successful collaborative model to provide member school districts with the administrative and legal support required to negotiate privacy terms with software vendors."